apperph/github-actions-test/end-to-end.md

-# Spec-Driven Rails App Deployment (End-to-End Documentation)
+# Spec-Driven Rails App Development and Deployment (End-to-End Documentation)

 ## Overview
-This document outlines the complete end-to-end process of building, containerizing, and deploying a Ruby on Rails 8 application using Docker and Kamal on an Amazon Lightsail instance.
+This document outlines the complete end-to-end process of developing, building, containerizing, and deploying a Ruby on Rails 8 application using Docker and Kamal on an Amazon Lightsail instance.

 ---